Andreas Möller: Outside of football

 Möller is a member of the board of trustees of the youth football foundation, which was founded in 2000 by Jürgen Klinsmann, other successful national players and the lecturers of the special football teacher training course.

 During the 2006 FIFA World Cup he commented on the games of the German national team for the guests of the club ship AIDA.

 Möller is credited with a classic of football quotes.
-When asked in an interview in 1992 where he would play in the future, he is said to have answered: "Milan or Madrid, the as long as it's in Italy."
+When asked in an interview in 1992 where he would play in the future, he is said to have answered: "Milan or Madrid, as long as it's in Italy."
 In various interviews, Möller stated that he could not remember having made this statement.
 The sentence was first documented in 1998 in a collage of satirical quotations from Essen's punk rock fanzine Moloko Plus and was made known in Klaus Bittermann's book Vom Feeling her ein gutes Gefühl (1999).

 Möller was voted into the BVB Centenary Eleven by the readers of the WAZ media group.

 At irregular intervals he worked for television as a co-commentator on football games.